dokku/dokku/docs/configuration/environment-variables.md

 For buildpack deploys, Dokku will create a  `/app/.env` file that can be used for legacy buildpacks.
 Note that this is _not_ updated when `config:set` or `config:unset` is called, and is only written during a `deploy` or `ps:rebuild`.
 Developers are encouraged to instead read from the application environment directly, as the proper values will be available then.

+> [!NOTE]
-> Note: Global `ENV` files are sourced before app-specific `ENV` files.
+> Global `ENV` files are sourced before app-specific `ENV` files.
 This means that app-specific variables will take precedence over global variables.
 Configuring your global `ENV` file is manual, and should be considered potentially dangerous as configuration applies to all applications.

 You can set multiple environment variables at once: